On this page

 No attempt is made to identify you through your browsing activities except in the event of an investigation into the improper use of our internet facility, or where a law enforcement agency exercises a warrant to inspect the Internet Service Provider's logs.

 We use ‘cookies’ for maintaining contact with a user through a website session.
 A cookie is a small file supplied by us, and stored by the web browser software on your computer when you access our site.
 (An explanation of what cookies are and how they work can be found at the site of the Privacy Commissioner.
 Cookies allow us to recognise you as an individual web user, as you browse our website.

 Two cookie types may be used by this website:

 These exist only for the duration of a web browser session with a particular website/host.
 All cookies will be immediately lost when you end your internet session or shut down your computer.
 Our copy of your information will be automatically deleted twenty minutes after you last used the system.
 This information is only used to help you use our website systems more efficiently, not to track your movements through the internet, or to record private information about you.

 These exist for a defined period of time (usually beyond the termination of the current session) before expiring.

 No personally identifiable information is stored within cookies used by this website.
 No attempt will be made to identify anonymous users or their browsing activities unless legally compelled to do so, such as in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the Internet Service Provider's log files.

 You can find more information from the Privacy Commissioner's website.

 If at any time you believe we have not adhered to the principles referred

-to in this privacy statement or have any other comments on these principles, please contact the DIAC Privacy Officer via the online form.
+to in this privacy statement or have any other comments on these principles, please contact the Privacy Officer through the online form.